With more than 300 shops, about 1,200 employees and roughly one million customers per year Pitstop is one of the biggest workshop chains in Germany.

 Based on Google Material Design we created a component library from icon buttons to compound objects.
 For some use cases we had to come up with custom controls.

-In addition to the ERP system of Pitstop we created a redesign concept for the website of the company.
-Many ordering processes can be set off here so it is an important step to turn users into customers.
+In addition to the ERP system of Pitstop we created a redesign concept for the website of the company trying to reuse the design system we created for the app for the most part.